by Ovidiu Brazdau

 The symbolic journey is the natural way for the mind to rebalance itself and to reconnect with the deep meanings.
 It may take years for this reorganization to happen, but it can also become a permanent way of experiencing life.
 People can get stuck in this process, hypnotized by the infinite numbers of connections between meanings.
-In Zen, it is said of the process of awakening that: “In the beginning, mountains are mountains, and woods are woods.
-Then mountains are no longer mountains and woods are no longer woods.
-Finally, mountains are once again mountains and woods are once again woods.”

 For transformational counselors, creating a visual map of these new ways of thinking is helpful.
 This new perspective may also be discussed as a “personal theory of everything”, linking everything in a big picture.
 When the individual sees the big picture, then their mind can jump to the next perspective and take the entire symbolic world as a system that reaches beyond the mind.

 The symbolic journey is a kind of fractal journey through the mind: we can see that everything relates to everything, and that every part is simultaneously contained in every other part and in the whole.
-This journey through never-ending circles of connections, seeing parts that form a whole, before then seeing this whole become a new part of a bigger whole, and so on, is related to a range of processes described by Susanne Cook-Greuter and Terry O’Fallon: the “hall of mirrors” and the “polar opposites iterating pattern”.
+This journey through never-ending circles of connections, seeing parts that form a whole, then seeing this whole becoming a new part of a bigger whole, and so on, is related to a range of processes described by Susanne Cook-Greuter and Terry O’Fallon: the “hall of mirrors” and the “polar opposites iterating pattern”.

 In my opinion, the completion of the process by designing a personal theory of everything allows for a vertical shift: the entire mind can become the “object” (as in subject-object theory), the result being the activation of a larger perspective with a more inclusive experience of being present in the here and now.

 This process is about awakening from the spiral of continuous patterns that persist from generation to generation.
-It requires an understanding of transgenerational schemes of thinking, feeling, sensing and behaving.
+It requires an understanding of transgenerational schemes of thinking, feeling, sensing, and behaving.
 Growing up is not just for ourselves; we grow up as a part of a collective evolutionary process and each person has to update their transgenerational flow, to become free.